 You’re working with hot metal, so there are some obvious safety concerns.
 Make sure that you have a safe place to set down your soldering iron.
 Soldering stations with iron holders are inexpensive and worth having.
-For the beginner, it’s hard to do any better than the Weller WLC-100 40-Watt Soldering Station with soldering iron.
-It will serve you well for years, and for $38 USD you’re getting an excellent value from possibly the most trusted name in soldering.
+Check out the best soldering irons for beginners to get the right one for you.

 You’ll also want to make sure that your working over a flat, solid surface.
 A workbench or your homemade desk works, but you may want to put something on top of it to prevent burn marks.
 There are special soldering boards, or a piece of cheap plywood works well.

 Speaking of splatters, you need to wear safety glasses – these can be had for just a few dollars.
 If you wear prescription glasses, you may want to invest in a nice pair of prescription safety glasses.
 There are some really nice looking ones these days, not just the Buddy Holly style ones your dad might have had.

 All these things will help prevent burns to you and your surroundings.

 But there is one other danger: Solder and flux can give off noxious fumes when heated.
 Most flux smells pretty bad anyway, but it’s recommended that you use a fume extractor when soldering.
 Basically, it’s a fan with a charcoal filter that sucks the bad fumes away from you and filters out most of the odors.
 The video below shows the Xytronic 426DLX fume extractor in action.

 Once you’ve got all these things in place, it’s soldering time.